b2io/base2.io/_content/posts/2018-05-03-aurelia-async-routing.md

 config.mapUnknownRoutes(handleUnknownRoutes);
 ```

 I'm fine with the `async`/`await` solution, but given that `mapUnknownRoutes` is allowed to receive a `Promise`, it'd be nice if the `navigationStrategy` could do the same.
+I tried that in one of my earlier attempts, though, and it doesn't handle it.

 That's all for now.
 Hope this helps!